 What are Microlocs?

-You need to maintain your microlocs every 4-6 weeks so that your roots are well tight, also it depends how fast you have hair growth.
+You do not need to maintain your locs every now and then, you can maintain your microlocs in every 4-6 weeks so that the roots are well gripped, it also depends on your hair growth too.

 Interlocking, braids, and twists are the most popular ways to start microlocs.
 Microlocs can, however, be initiated with coils, but this is uncommon.